christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5qJ_BibbMLw" frameborder="0" allowfullscreen></iframe>

-# Example : let us send a newsletter for a Jekyll Gihub Pages blog
+# Example : let us send a newsletter for a Jekyll Gihub Pages blog with an AWS Lambda function

-This example would work for any website with a RSS or ATOM feed, that will give the list of the latest articles, such as a blog, a news website, ...
+This example works for any website with a RSS or ATOM feed or equivalent, listing the articles by dates, such as a blog, a news website, ...

-I'll create a lambda function that will fetch the latest articles from the RSS feed, and send them in a newsletter to our readers.
+I'll create a lambda function to fetch the latest articles from the RSS feed, and send them in a newsletter to our readers.

 I'll take the case of a free of cost [Jekyll blog](https://jekyllrb.com/) - [hosted by Github](https://pages.github.com/).